 - Russell, M., Mackay, F. and McAllister, L. 2002.
 ‘Women’s Representation in the Scottish Parliament and National Assembly for Wales: Party Dynamics for Achieving Critical Mass’, Journal of Legislative Studies, 8, 2: 49–76.

-- Squires, Judith and Mark Wickham-Jones.
-2001.
+- Squires, J. & Wickham-Jones, M. 2001.
 Women in Parliament: A Comparative Analysis.
 Equal Opportunities Commission.

 - Russell, M. 2000.
 Women’s Representation in UK Politics: What can be done with the